My name is Mo Fakhro (Mohamed Adel Fakhro). I am a businessman, a writer, and an academic; A father, a son, and a husband.

 While my family continues its long heritage of success

-MBA Fakhro Group aims to keep developing across the world and is active in India, the United States, and Europe, in a number of technology related businesses.
-I have maintained a cultural closeness to the US and aim to continue to develop my businesses there.
+MBA Fakhro aims to keep developing across the world and is active in India, the United States, the Middle East, and China in a number of technology related businesses.
+I have maintained a cultural closeness to the US and aim to continue to develop my businesses there, while also exploring new horizons in other markets around the world.

-In addition to its technology businesses, MBA Fakhro Group has also established a significant presence as a franchisee of international brands including Applebees, Anytime Fitness, and EtonHouse
+In addition to its technology businesses and investments in the US, India, and China, MBA Fakhro has also established a significant presence as a franchisee of international brands in the Middle East, including Applebees, Anytime Fitness, and EtonHouse

 I married Dahouk al Aswad, a British-educated beauty, of Damascene and Turkish origin, in March 2012,